 b.
 The fund is in the GSM list: GSM stands for Graded Surveillance Measures.
 The stocks of these funds in this list see an abnormal rise in price, which is not in line with the fundamentals or financial health of stocks.
 Shares in such funds have poor fundamentals and low market capitalization and are likely to be illiquid

 c.
 Promoter holding pledge: This parameter suggests the extent to which promoter holdings are pledged.
-Stocks with high pledge are considered to be risky while those with low pledge are less risky
+Stocks with high pledges are considered to be risky while those with low pledges are less risky

 d.
 Default issue: Default means failure to pay the dues on time.
 If a fund is associated with default issues, it means the fund manager may not have the ability to pay the total dues to the investor on time.
 As such, high default probability commands high risk and vice-versa